joshralph93/tailwind-spotify/README.md

 ![Screenshot](.github/screenshots/spotify3.png)

+At this stage, everything is in [App.vue](src/App.vue), so that'd be a good place to start if you're looking for code!

 ## Follow Along

 If you'd like to follow along with this project, and receive free access to videos and live streams, check out and sign up at [https://spotifly.launchaco.com/](https://spotifly.launchaco.com/)